Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 3. Click on the OWL Cinecam in the World Outliner and go to its Details panel.
-    6. Using the ‘Hidden Actors’ or ‘Show Only Actors’ arrays select the Actors that you would like to show/ hide.
+    6. Using the `Hidden Actors` or `Show Only Actors` arrays select the Actors that you would like to show/ hide.
     7. You can do this from the drop down list or using the picker to the left of the drop down list.
-    8. If you want to ‘Show Only Actors’ then you need to also tick the ‘Use Show Only List’ tick box.
+    8. If you want to `Show Only Actors` then you need to also tick the `Use Show Only List` tick box.